si618/pi-time/readme.md

 ## Issues

 _Issue_:  Only one rider can be on the track at any one time.
-_Fix_: Use [radio tags](https://en.wikipedia.org/wiki/Transponder_timing) on bikes passing a decoder instead of using an infrared sensor.
+_Fix_: Use [radio tags](https://en.wikipedia.org/wiki/Transponder_timing) passing a decoder instead of using an infrared sensor.

 _Issue_:  Possible to shortcut tracks which cross over.
 _Fix_: Add sensors at key points in the track which have to be triggered before the lap counts as finished.
 Could also be used for sectors and split times.

-_Issue_ : Start and finish must be from the same sensor location.
+_Issue_ : Lap start and finish must be from the same sensor location.
 _Fix_: Similar to shortcut issue, add sensors to allow different start and finish locations.
+Would be good to have automated discovery, so each sensor looks for the lap timer server on the network.

 ### Hardware Improvements

-* Cheaper to use 12v lead acid battery instead of AA or D batteries.
+* Cheaper to use 12v deep cycle lead acid battery instead of AA or D batteries.
 No converter required for 12v sensor.
 * PV panels should be optional (possible with prototype but fairly tightly coupled)
 * Cheaper enclosure by using metal or plastic box and appropriate use of silicon.
 * Wifi, wireless mesh, 3/4G, satellite etc. could be used to send sensor events back to the laptimer server.
 TLS or similar encryption required as well as sensor authentication.